pyrodactyl-oss/blueprint-docker/README.md

 Extensions must be placed/dragged into the `extensions` folder.

 ### Interacting with Blueprint
-By default, you can only interact with Blueprint by going through the Docker command line, i.e.
+By default, you can only interact with Blueprint by going through the Docker Engine command line, i.e.
 ```bash
 docker compose exec panel blueprint (arguments)
 ```